jdjakub/phd-thesis/ch-bl.md

 The Masp interpreter we developed used in-system state, but controlled it from \ac{JS}.
 Our state viewer was also fully implemented in \ac{JS}.
 Editing took place through the browser development console.
 The alternative, creating a Masp interpreter and state editor in-system using the low-level \ac{BL-ASM} instructions, had been technically possible but prohibitively tedious.
 The in-system tooling was far from supplanting the existing platform interface of \ac{JS} in the text editor.
 Continuing to use the latter was, therefore, the only sensible choice to make progress.

-Nevertheless, to make the high-level language and editor a part of self-sustainable programming system, they ultimately need to be implemented in-system.
+Nevertheless, to make the high-level language and editor part of a self-sustainable programming system, they ultimately need to be implemented in-system.
 Thus we incurred a *substrate debt* which we owe to "Escape The Platform" (Force\ \ref{escape-plaf}) and now need to pay off.
-The advantage of delaying this work and ending up with Masp is that we can at least port \ac{JS} to Masp, which is more convenient than using \ac{BL-ASM} (recall Figure\ \ref{fig:tombstone}).
+The advantage of delaying this work and ending up with Masp is that we can at least port \ac{JS} to Masp, which is more convenient than porting to \ac{BL-ASM} (recall Figure\ \ref{fig:tombstone}).
 Generally, such substrate debt should be paid off as soon as the indebted implementation is complete.
 In total, we had three parts of it to pay off:

-1. The temporary state viewer, to be superseded by an in-system editor
+1. Replace the temporary \ac{JS} state *viewer* with an in-system \ac{JS} state *editor*
-2. Its replacement state editor, to be ported from \ac{JS} to Masp
+2. Port this \ac{JS} state editor to Masp
-3. The Masp interpreter, to be ported from \ac{JS} to \ac{BL-ASM}
+3. Port the Masp interpreter from \ac{JS} to \ac{BL-ASM}

 In BootstrapLab, we split the task of supplanting the temporary state viewer into two halves.
 We first replaced the temporary viewer, which exists fully outside of the system, with an editor that uses in-system state and graphics, but is controlled from \ac{JS} (recall Heuristic\ \ref{in-state-op}).
 We then started to port the editor code from the platform to in-system Masp, which is where we are at the time of writing.
 Figure\ \ref{fig:substrate-debt} shows the situation in terms of platform/substrate/product.